-Students in other schools and colleges interested in adding the Political Science major to their primary degree program need a declaration form signed by the Political Science advisor in order to obtain permission from their home school/college to add the additional major.
+Students in other schools and colleges interested in adding the Political Science major to their primary degree program need an online form signed by the Political Science advisor in order to obtain permission from their home school/college to add the additional major.

 University General Education Requirements